OccupyWallStreet/nycga2/wp-content/plugins/wpematico/readme.txt

-=== WPeMatico ===
+=== Plugin Name ===
 Contributors: etruel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B8V39NWK3NFQU
 Tags: RSS, Post, Posts, Feed, Feeds, RSS to Post, Feed to Post, admin, aggregation, atom, autoblogging, bot, content, syndication, writing
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.3.2
+Tested up to: 3.4.1
-Stable tag: 0.91.1Beta
+Stable tag: 1.0

+WPeMatico is for autoblogging.
+Drink a coffee meanwhile WPeMatico publish your posts.
-WPeMatico is for autoblogging, automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.
+Automatically create posts from the RSS/Atom feeds you choose, which are organized into campaigns.

 == Description ==

 WPeMatico is for autoblogging, automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.
-For RSS fetching it's using the simplepie library included in Wordpress.
+For RSS fetching it's using the Simplepie library included in Wordpress.
 Also for image processing it's using the core functions of wordpress.
 Translations ready. .pot english file included for localize.
 Translations files are welcome.
-I take code from many many other plugins, but for this plugin I read a lot of code of the old WP-o-Matic and also old versions of BackWPUp.
-Thanks to the developers;)
+I take code from many many other plugins, but for the first beta versions of this plugin I read a lot of code of the old WP-o-Matic and also old versions of BackWPUp.
+Thanks to the developers ;)

-If you like, please rate 5 stars. thanks :)
+If you like, please rate 5 stars and/or donate something. thanks :)

-Supported features:
+Some supported features (but not all of them):

 * Campaigs Feeds and options are organized into campaigns.
 * Comfortable interface like Worpress posts editing for every campaign.